 All local businesses in the area are open unless otherwise noted due to COVID-19.

-The new signal cabinet to optimize signal phasing at the main intersection is delayed and will be installed once received.
+The new signal cabinet to optimize signal phasing at the main intersection will be installed in spring 2022.

 To view the designs in detail, click full screen arrows in bottom right corner.